secretgraph/secretgraph/README.md

 ## Operations (Mutations)

-idea: unique operation names.
-It would be nice to have namespaces like for queries
+reason behind this cumbersome operation names: itt would be nice to have namespaces like for queries

 -   updateOrCreateContent: what it says
 -   updateOrCreateCluster: what it says, can create keys